Mate Sound the Pump...

 With inner beading

-Some of these plaques are particularly fine, with a moulded inner border picked out in yellow (or green in one case), and may pre-date 1830.
+Some of these plaques are particularly fine, with a moulded inner border picked out in yellow (or green).
+Some of the John Wesley plaques may pre-date 1830.
 An argument in favour of this is that it is much rarer to find an Adam Clarke on these plaque forms.
 Clarke plaques became popular after his death in 1832.
-The Tee Total plaque is also from the 1830s.
-I've seen another Tee Total transfer to pair with Wesley with floral border (see here).

 Back to top